Elvin2605/my-first-encryption/README.md

-Here’s a polished and professional README for your PGP encryption tool.
-It explains the purpose, setup, and usage of your tool in a clear and engaging way.
-You can copy and paste this into your repository's `README.md` file.

----

 # PGP Encryption Tool

 A modern, web-based tool for generating PGP keys, encrypting, and decrypting messages using the **Web Crypto API**.
 This repository demonstrates the concept of PGP encryption, where public and private keys are used to securely encrypt and decrypt messages.